 CASA provides volunteer Court Appointed Special Advocates (“CASAs”) to abused and neglected children who are under the protection or authority of the Dane County Courts.
 Court Appointed Special Advocates is a unique program in that it is directly assigned by the courts to work with some of Dane County’s most vulnerable children.
 Each year, the Dane County CASA program infuses thousands of hours of volunteer work by its highly trained CASA volunteers into the juvenile court system, and into the lives of the special children we serve.

 The assigned advocate meets weekly with their assigned child – wherever the child is placed.
 This frequency of visits is at least four times that of other service providers on children’s cases.
 CASA volunteers serve as the eyes of the court and advocate for the child’s best interest at all times — for their safety, permanency, and well-being.

 The Parent to Child (P2C) Program provides supervised visits between children and a biological parent who is ordered to or has agreed to supervised visits.
 These visits are provided in a safe and neutral setting with trained supervisors at our office at 2445 Darwin Road, Ste.
 15, Madison, WI (by Dane County Regional Airport).
 This program has been operating since 2015 with clients referred directly by Dane County Human Services.

 We offer a safe environment and are able to serve families with sensitive situations, such as domestic abuse issues, or restraining or no-contact orders, by setting specific safety goals with each family as needed.

 Families can refer themselves or be referred by a professional.

-Due to COVID - 19 Parent to Child is offering limited face to face visits while following CDC recommendations to make sure our families and staff stay safe and healthy.
-We also offer virtual visits for families until our capacity for face to face visits can increases.
+Updated 10/1/2020 P2C is offering limited face to face visits while following CDC recommendations to make sure our families and staff stay safe and healthy.
+We also offer virtual visits for families until our capacity for face to face visits increases.